phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. data:: symlib.BRANCH_DTYPE

     Information about the main branch of a subhalo in the full consistent-trees merger tree.
-You probably will not need this unless you walk through the full consistent-trees merger tree, which is an advanced action.
+You probably will not need this unless you walk through the full merger tree, which is an advanced action.
 You can get it by calling :func:`symlib.read_branches`.

 	**DATA FIELDS**